-The use of computational, mathematical and statistical modeling in various areas of science has increased dramatically in recent years, triggered by massive increases in computing power and data acquisition.
-Mechanistic models for physical problems that reflect underlying physical laws are being combined with data-driven approaches in which statistical inference and optimization play key roles.
-These developments are transforming research agendas throughout statistics and applied mathematics, and are impacting a broad range of scientific disciplines.
+The use of computational, mathematical, and statistical modeling in various areas of science has grown dramatically in recent years, triggered by massive increases in computing power and data acquisition.
+Mechanistic models for physical problems that reflect underlying physical laws are now being combined with data-driven approaches in which statistical inference and optimization play key roles.
+These developments are transforming research agendas in statistics, computer science, and applied mathematics, and are impacting a broad range of scientific disciplines.

-A critical need now exists to train the next generation of computational and applied mathematicians to confront data-centric problems in the natural and social sciences.
-In response to these developments, the Committee on Computational and Applied Mathematics has been formed to provide graduate training in Computational and Applied Mathematics that reflects both the scientific demands and the unique strengths of the University of Chicago faculty across the Division of the Physical Sciences, including the recent hiring of several new faculty under a Computational and Applied Mathematics Initiative (CAMI).
+In response to the critical need to train a new generation of computational and applied mathematicians who can confront data-centric problems in the natural and social sciences, the University of Chicago created the Committee on Computational and Applied Mathematics (CCAM) in 2016.
+The committee is an interdisciplinary program that provides graduate training in Computational and Applied Mathematics (CAM).
+It reflects both the new scientific demands and the unique strengths of the University of Chicago faculty across the Division of the Physical Sciences.